json420/degu/doc/degu.client.rst

     >>> sslclient = create_sslclient(sslctx, 'https://example.com')
     >>> sslclient.address
     ('example.com', 443)
-    >>> sslclient.base_headers
+    >>> sslclient.options['base_headers']
     {'host': 'example.com'}

-    Unlike when directly creating an :class:`SSLClient` instance, this function will automatically include an appropriate ``'host'`` header in *base_headers*.
+    Unlike when directly creating an :class:`SSLClient` instance, this function will automatically include an appropriate ``'host'`` header in the *base_headers* option.
 Note that this is needed for compatibility with Apache, even when connecting to Apache via an IP address alone.

     A ``ValueError`` will be raise if the *url* scheme isn't ``'https'``.